-Note: If any ports become disconnected while part of a trunk group, packets intended for the disconnected port will be evenly load shared to the other up-linked ports of the link aggregation group.
+Note: If any ports within the trunk group become disconnected, packets intended for the disconnected port will be load shared among the other uplinked ports of the link aggregation group.

 Link aggregation allows several ports to be grouped together and to act as a single link.
 This gives a bandwidth that is a multiple of a single link's bandwidth.